mtvjr/Hatchling/README.md

 ## Feature Roadmap

-1. Secret Santa
+1. Secret Santa (Partway done)
 2. Role managing
 3. ???

 ## How to Run
-Simply run mtvjrbot.py with a DISCORD_TOKEN environmental variable set.
+TODO: This